rajeshwarpatlolla/ionic-timepicker/README.md

 c) `format` indicates 12 hour or 24 hour format.
 It can take two values, 12 or 24.

 d) `step` indicates minute increment.
 It can take two values, 1 or 15.

+e) `change` reference to a function to be called after a new time is set.

 You can also use any of my [directives](https://github.com/rajeshwarpatlolla/my-angularjs-directives) to convert the epoch time to string format.